“I like being able to ask why things work and why they’re broken, and then being able to fix them.”

 Working in those conditions serves as a constant reminder to Andrew of how lucky he is—how lucky we all are—to live in Canada.

-“You go down and you see the despair, you see the troubles that they face, and you know that you’re lucky enough to only be there for a week,” says Andrew.
+“You go down and you see the despair, you see the troubles that they face, and you know that you’re lucky enough to only be there for a week,” he says.
 “But at the same time, you’re completely divided.
 You wish that every single person you saw had the same access to the healthcare and health facilities that we do.”

 For his part, Andrew serves as Director of Orthopedic Surgery at Medishare’s Bernard Mevs Hospital in downtown Port-au-Prince and sits on the Board of Directors for Project Medishare-Haiti.
 He’s also involved with the Port-au-Prince education group that his Baltimore colleagues launched in 2011.